sulfuror/rescript-sh/README.md

 The `datefile` is created by the script in the first run.
 This file will be placed inside `.rescript/config` and it will be called `repo_name-datefile`.
-_**Why is it there?**_ I liked the way my script was but I really didn't wanted to do the `check`, `forget` and `prune` commands every day or even in every run of the script.
+_**Why is it there?**_ I liked the way my script was, but I really didn't want to do the `check`, `forget` and `prune` commands every day or even in every run of the script.
-So, I find a way to play with the dates to make this happen and it was creating a file where the script could read and write dates.
+So, I found a way to play with the dates to make this happen, which involved creating a file where the script could read and write dates.
 The `datefile` will only contain one date and that is 7 days from the moment you run the script for the first time (this 7 days is by default but you can change it in the "CLEAN" value).